-The working group develops physical mathematical and numerical descriptions of manufacturing processes by means of analytical models and finite-element simulation.
-Understanding the processes results in simplification and improved properties.
+The working group develops physical mathematical-numerical descriptions of manufacturing processes by means of analytical models and finite element simulations.
+Understanding the processes leads to simplifications and improved properties.

-The Institut IEK-1 starts conducting prozess-simulations with the help of ANSYS and finite elements.
+IEK-1 starts by realizing process simulations by means of ANSYS and finite elements.

-In future, these types of simulations will be extended to a broader range of plasma working conditions and deposition of other materials such as LaSrFeCoO3, used as dense membranes for oxygen and hydrogen separation, as well as complemented by kinetic Monte Carlo simulations of the morphology of the growing coatings.
+This type of simulation will in future be applied to a greater bandwidth of plasma operating conditions and to other materials such as LaSrFeCoO3 (utilized for tight membranes for the separation of oxygen and hydrogen), and it will be complemented by kinetic Monte Carlo simulations of the morphology of the resulting coatings.